wsyd414/IntroToGithub/motivation/motivation.md

   I want us to bring out the best in each other and highlight each others qualities.

-  My goal proffessional goal is to create flexibility for myself in my work so I can start a family and find work life balance.
-My goal is   to motivate you and have you feel like this career shift is possible for you.
+  My professional goals are to create flexibility for myself in my work so I can start a family and find work life balance.
+I also hope to   be a team lead soon for our client and help others carry out their goals and open up a door for possibilities to others.

+  My goal here is to motivate you and have you feel like this career shift is possible for you.
 Through hard work and definitive purpose it is possible.